missalexityy/ca2-integrated-2021258/README.md

 ## How to Run
 - Open the Jupyter Notebook file (`AlessandraCaballero_AI_DV_ICA.ipynb`).
 - Follow the step-by-step explanation for CSP solutions for both scenarios.
-- Review the visualizations and comparisons.
+- Review the visualisations and comparisons.

 ## Files in this Repository
 - **AlessandraCaballero_AI_DV_ICA.ipynb**: Main notebook containing the CSP implementation, comparisons, and visualizations.